 If you'd like us to delete your information, just let us know.
-Again, the best the way to do that is usually via the app.
+Again, the best way to do that is usually via the app.

 Bear in mind that if you've bought a policy with us, we may not be able to delete your account when you ask.
-We need to keep your data for at least 7 years from when your most recent policy expired.
+We need to keep your data for at least seven years from when your most recent policy expired.
 That's in case of any future claims against you, any disputes, or anything else meaning we need to show records of your cover.

 You have the right to object to the processing of your data in certain circumstances.
 For example, you have the right to stop your data being used for direct marketing.
 We don't send many marketing emails.
 But if you've opted in to our updates and change your mind - you can unsubscribe at any time.

 You have a right to get a copy of the personal data we hold about you.
 We'll provide your data in a standard portable format.
 If you have any trouble understanding the data, let us know and we'll help.
 The best way to ask is usually via the app.

 We won't usually charge a fee for providing that information, but we may do in certain circumstances.
 For example, if you make repetitive requests for information, we may charge a small fee or refuse your request.

 You can login to the app to correct any inaccuracies in parts of your account.
 Some information can only be updated by our support team - so please speak to us if you'd like any help.
 Changing information on your account could impact your pricing, and it could mean that we're no longer able to offer you one or more of our products.

 You have a right to restrict the processing of your personal data in certain circumstances.
 This means you can limit the way we use your data.

 This is an alternative to requesting the erasure of your data.
 For example, we could securely and temporarily store your data in another system if you contest its accuracy and we need to verify it.